Address:

 129-135 Gorge Road East, phase I is a proposal to build a six-storey rental complex along the 100-block of Gorge Road East in the City of Victoria's Burnside Gorge neighbourhood.

-The project is part of a redevelopment of the Oxford (59 rental units) and Gordreau (141 rental units) apartments, and will include a public dock and waterfront walkway along the Gorge Waterway.
+The project is part of a redevelopment of the Oxford and Gordreau apartments, and will include a public dock and waterfront walkway along the Gorge Waterway.

 Click here to learn how to keep your data current and how to upgrade to a Citified Plus project profile.